Distinguished Old Framlinghamians

 Mr Christopher Harvey Hall (Garrett 1962-1969)

-He qualified as an accountant and spent many years as a tax specialist at Grant Thornton in Hong Kong before more recently...
+He qualified as an accountant and spent many years as a tax specialist at Grant Thornton in Hong Kong before moving to...
 Read more

-He qualified as an accountant and spent many years as a tax specialist at Grant Thornton in Hong Kong before more recently moving to become Head of Tax at Equity Trust, still based in Hong Kong.
+He qualified as an accountant and spent many years as a tax specialist at Grant Thornton in Hong Kong before moving to become Head of Tax at Equity Trust, still based in Hong Kong.
 However, he is far more distinguished as a famous collector of Chinese textiles and his collection is considered the foremost private collection of its kind in the world.
-He has recently received the Heritage Award from the Asian Civilizations Museum in Singapore.
+In early 2024 he gave his collection of Japanese textiles to the Asian Civilizations Museum in Singapore, where they organised an exhibition of his amazing collection of Japanese Fukusa.
+Then at the end of 2024 he signed an agreement to donate his much more significant Chinese textile collection to the Hong Kong Palace Museum.
+This collection is one of the best of its type in the world and is valued in the agreement in excess of $60m.

 Mr Nigel Frederick Parsons (Rendlesham 1964-1968)